ali-assar/NATS-Leader-Election/docs/design.md

 Backoff & jitter:

-* Randomized jitter before attempting to create (e.g., uniform 10–200ms) reduces thundering herd
+* Randomized jitter before attempting to create (10-100ms uniform) reduces thundering herd
-* If create fails, exponential backoff with jitter before retrying
+* If create fails, exponential backoff with jitter before retrying (max 3 retries)
+* Initial jitter: 10-100ms random delay before first attempt
+* Retry backoff: exponential with 10% jitter (50ms base, max 5s)

+**Periodic Check Mechanism:**

+* Followers run a periodic check every 500ms to detect key deletion
+* This acts as a fallback if NATS watcher events are delayed or missed
+* Periodic check calls `kv.Get(key)` to explicitly check key existence
+* If key is missing or empty, triggers re-election attempt
+* This ensures reliable detection even if watcher channel is slow or blocked

 ---